alongubkin/filebox/README.md

 <img src="docs/logo.png" width="300">

 Filebox allows remote users to work on the same directory in real-time.
+It's written in Go.

-It's written in Go, and it's my project for the [Networking Workshop](https://www.openu.ac.il/courses/20588.htm) of the Open University of Israel.
+Filebox is my project for the [Networking Workshop](https://www.openu.ac.il/courses/20588.htm) of the Open University of Israel.

 ## Features